Published On: March 15, 2022

 Waking up with anxiety can put a real strain on your day.
 Right from the jump, you’re stuck feeling that heavy weight of stress and dread.
 Some common symptoms of morning anxiety are:

 So what causes anxiety in the morning?

-Thus, when we’re stressed, we release more stress hormones, including adrenaline and cortisol.
+When we’re stressed, we release more stress hormones, including adrenaline and cortisol.
 Adrenaline causes the heart rate to increase, boosts blood pressure, and spikes energy supply.
 Cortisol is the primary stress hormone in the body.
 It acts to release more glucose into the blood and enhances the brain’s usage of those sugars to enhance alertness and prepare us to defend ourselves.